 Be totally productive when you are working.
 Avoid social media or texting breaks, for example.
 You’ll find that when you cut out the time-wasting distractions, you don’t need so many hours a day dedicated to work to achieve the same productivity.
 Consider putting a sign on the door when you absolutely cannot be interrupted.
 Set work hours and stick to them.

 For organizing your space during remote learning, get creative with your workspaces.
 An ironing board makes a great adjustable-height surface for laptops when working on the couch.
 A small rectangular folding table with adjustable height can also create a makeshift workspace.
 If separate rooms are not an option, use headphones with a mic.
 Make sure you have the essential tools at your space: device, pencils, paper, water, relevant assignments/books, etc. And if your first attempt isn’t working, try another.
 Move from the kitchen counter to the couch, for instance.
 Keep experimenting until you find something that works.
 For help with setting up your workspace, contact us for Student Coaching.

 Keep to a rhythm every day and every week that most closely aligns with your natural rhythm.
 Sticking to a rhythm means you can be intentional about what your priorities are.
-For instance, try to keep the same wake up time and the same sleep time.
-Put this schedule on a white board.
+For instance, try to keep the same wake-up time and the same sleep time.
+Put this schedule on a whiteboard.
 Block off times for work and school meetings first, then add in time blocks for exercising, eating, relaxing quietly, and fun.
 For help with setting up a routine that works, contact us for Student Coaching.
-If you struggle to stay focused, you can also timer to go off periodically as a reminder to check on if you are paying attention and understanding.
-Or you can try a Pomodoro Timer, where you work for 25 minutes then take a 5 minute break.
+If you struggle to stay focused, you can also set a timer to go off periodically as a reminder to check on if you are paying attention and understanding.
+Or you can try a Pomodoro Timer, where you work for 25 minutes then take a 5-minute break.